Ailton Krenak: Biography

-He either co-founded or participated in several indigenous rights organisations, such as the União dos Povos Indígenas (Union of Indigenous Peoples), the Aliança dos Povos da Floresta (Alliance of Forest-dwelling Peoples), the Núcleo de Cultura Indígena (Nucleus of Indigenous Culture), among others.
+He has founded and participated in several Indigenous rights organisations, such as the União dos Povos Indígenas (Union of Indigenous Peoples), the Aliança dos Povos da Floresta (Alliance of Forest-dwelling Peoples), the Núcleo de Cultura Indígena (Nucleus of Indigenous Culture), among others.
 In 2000, he appeared on TV Escola's documentary film Índios no Brasil (Indigenous Peoples in Brazil).
-From 2003 to 2010, Krenak was special aide for indigenous affairs to the governor of Minas Gerais.
-In 2016, he was awarded an honorary doctorate by the Federal University of Juiz de Fora, where he teaches about culture, history and traditional knowledge of indigenous peoples.
+From 2003 to 2010, Krenak was special aide for Indigenous affairs to the governor of Minas Gerais.
+In 2016, he was awarded an honorary doctorate by the Federal University of Juiz de Fora, where he teaches culture, history and traditional knowledge of indigenous peoples.